A Travellerâs Guide to Earthquakes and Tsunamis in Vanuatu

 Are there volcano risks in Vanuatu?

-Yes, Vanuatu has several active volcanoes, with Mount Yasur on Tanna Island being one of the world's most accessible active volcanoes.
+Yes, Vanuatu has several active volcanoes, with Mt Yasur on Tanna being one of the world's most accessible active volcanoes.
 While volcanic activity is monitored closely, eruptions can occur with little warning.
 The Vanuatu Geohazards Observatory provides regular updates on volcanic activity levels.

 What should I do during an earthquake in Vanuatu?